 Originally posted 2017-05-31 17:09:47.

-To understand the development of trans culture in the West, you need to understand the development of the contemporary face of male homosexuality, The New Gay Man.
-He’s not as old as you think.
+To understand the development of trans culture in the West, you need to understand the development of the contemporary Western face of male sexual intimacy, The New Gay Man.
+He’s not as old as you think and is restricted in his range to North America and Northern Europe.
+Everywhere else, an older model, which I call the Roman, is dominant.

-We have become used, in the West, to a particular type of homosexual men: outwardly masculine, good-looking, well-dressed, often cultured.
-It has become such a commonplace that today it would be easy to think that this representation of male homosexuality, the New Gay Man, has always existed and is, indeed, the only such presentation.
-In fact, the aim of many gay activists is to persuade the public that the New Gay Man is all homosexual men have ever been.
+We have become used, in the West, to a particular type of Homosexuals: outwardly somewhat masculine, good-looking, well-dressed, often cultured.
+It has become such a commonplace that today it would be easy to think that this representation of Homosexuality, the New Gay Man, has always existed and is, indeed, the only such presentation.
+In fact, the aim of many gay activists is to persuade the public that the New Gay Man is all Homosexuals have ever been.
 But this is nonsense.

 The truth is that the New Gay Man only came into existence in the late 1960s.
-Prior to that, in every piece of scientific and historical literature, homosexual men are presented as overtly feminine or effeminate, about as non-masculine as can be imagined.
+Prior to that, in every piece of scientific and historical literature, Homosexuals are presented as overtly feminine or effeminate, about as non-masculine as can be imagined.
+The only contrary voice was Alfred Kinsey’s, but he didn’t study gender at all!

 Effeminacy goes back a long way

-This image — of gay males being effeminate — goes back to the earliest known texts, the Hymns to Inanna, first written down in the Goddess city of Uruk in Sumer (the Biblical Erech) sometime before 3000 BCE.
+This image — of Homosexuals being effeminate — goes back to the earliest known texts, the Hymns to Inanna, first written down in the Goddess city of Uruk in Sumer (the Biblical Erech) sometime before 3000 BC.
 It persists through Egyptian, Greek and Roman cultures.
-Alexander the Great was famous for it.
+In fact the New Gay Model would have been incomprehensible to the Ancients.

 All Roman Emperors, by repute, with the exception of Claudius, took boy lovers.
+Despite the predictable hysteria from the New Gay Man lobby, these men were not Homosexuals, because they only penetrated.
 In these cultures — which forbade intercourse between adult men — sex with a boy or a slave carried no opprobrium, as long as the man penetrated.
-This remains the case — to the horror of westerners, we are sure — across much of the world today.
+This remains the case — to the horror of Westerners, we are sure — across much of the world today.
+Roman sex demanded what the New Gay Man refuses: a status hierarchy.

-Dr Michael Bailey, of NorthWestern University in Chicago described what was happening as ‘transgender homosexuality’.
-In this, one partner only penetrates, playing the male role, and the other only receives, playing the female one.(1)
+Dr Michael Bailey, of NorthWestern University in Chicago described this as ‘transgender homosexuality’.
+In it, one partner only penetrates, playing the male role, and the other only receives, playing the female one.(1)

-This, then, was the face of male homosexuality — in Italy in the Renaissance, where rent-boys hung around street-corners, some to be immortalised by their artist lovers; or in the fetid sexuality of the molly-houses of the 17th and 18th centuries, where effeminate homosexual males would dress as women to have sex with men.
-It is the homosexuality that Quentin Crisp so eloquently described in pre-1960s London.(2)
+This, then, was the face of Homosexuality — in Italy in the Renaissance, where rent-boys hung around street-corners, some to be immortalised by their artist lovers; or in the fetid sexuality of the molly-houses of the 17th and 18th centuries, where effeminate homosexual males would dress as women to have sex with men.
+It is the Homosexuality that Quentin Crisp so eloquently described in pre-1960s London.(2)

 Research in the 19th Century

-In other words, until only around 50 years ago, a male homosexual was defined as effeminate and youthful (or at least youthful-looking); but mainly, as receptive in the act of anal sex.
+In other words, until only around sixty years ago, a Homosexual was defined as feminine and youthful (or at least youthful-looking); but mainly, as receptive in the act of anal sex.
+This was exactly the model that the New Gay Man sought to destroy.

-So where did today’s butch buff ‘gay’; with his locker-room faux masculinity, replete with the odour of socks and liniment, come from?
+So where did today’s butch buff ‘gay’, with his locker-room faux masculinity, replete with the odour of socks and liniment, come from?
 When did his aspiration towards masculinity appear?
-Because it simply does not exist before the 1960s, anywhere.
+Because it simply did not exist before the 1960s, anywhere.

 A little history